rb118/PortfolioProject/COVID_Project/README.md

 ***

-### 14. What were the top 3 days with highest number of ICU patients for every country?
+### 14. What are the top 3 days with highest number of ICU patients for every country?

 ```sql
 with cte AS(